Gorgona9/blog-app/content/articles/state-in-nuxt3.md

   })
 ```

 If you want persistent state on the server side you can use a full blown database like Postgres or MySql, or even a simple file: Whatever works for you.
-My recommendation is to use Prisma.js.
-You can find out how to use it in my tutorials on my youtube channel:  [full stack jack](https://youtube.com/c/fullstackjack)

 ## Client Side State